 Problem

-Large AWS environments typically use multiple accounts for isolation and governance.
+Large AWS environments use multiple accounts for isolation and governance.

 • compliance scans